RaphHaddad/blog/content/post/migrations-dacpacs.md

 - Will I need to tune database indexes?
 - Do I want greater control and visiblity of data types and relationships?
 - Will my table schemas be changing often?
-- Do you have complicated roles and security?
+- Will I have complicated roles and security that require database level visibility?

 If you answered 'yes' to most of the above, then you should consider using DACPACs.